RahulGaniger/food-app/README.md

 #vid-1
     -Started with html and css
-    -added react and rect dom using script tag -connected js to html file for content rendering
+    -added react and rect dom using CDN links -connected js to html file for content rendering